RobbenRoll/emgfit/docs/source/installation.rst

 The quick and dirty way
 -----------------------

+This will install emgfit system-wide for your global Python version.
 All emgfit versions >= 0.2.0 are available as pip install from PyPI.

 0. Ensure that Python3 and its package installer pip are available on your system and have been added to your `PATH` (pip comes pre-installed with most